 8. Complaints: Any complaint regarding eligibility or adherence to the rules must be made in writing. \$100 cash or a certified check must accompany a written protest form.
-The fee will be forfeited if the Fair Board Executive Committee is not able to substantiate the complaint and half will go to the Fair Board and half will be awarded to the person(s) that were the subject(s) of the complaint.
+The fee will be forfeited if the Fair Board Executive Committee cannot substantiate the complaint, and half will go to the Fair Board, and half will be awarded to the person(s) that were the subject(s) of the complaint.

-4-H AND FFA LIVESTOCK--
+4-H AND FFA LIVESTOCK

 A. Dress Code will be mandatory for all livestock shows (this includes Poultry and Rabbits) and Round Robin: Collared Shirt, Pants, and Closed-toe Shoes or Boots.
 Any exhibitor that fails to meet the dress code will be dismissed from their class without receiving a placing.
 Exceptions can be granted in advance by contacting the County Extension Office.
 Junior Superintendents handing out ribbons in the show ring need to follow dress code.

-B. Exhibitors must complete their class and receive a placing in order to be eligible for the Premium Sale.
+B. Exhibitors must complete their class and receive a placing to be eligible for the Premium Sale.
 If an entry is dismissed for any reason prior to the completion of the class and receiving a placing, that entry will not be eligible for the Premium Sale.
 C. Members exhibiting livestock shall accompany their exhibits and care for them.
 Failure without just cause on the part of the exhibitor to show their own animal in all classes (including showmanship) will bar them from participation in any award.
 The exhibitor may have another member assist them provided it meets with the approval of the Fair Board.
 D. In Beef, Swine and Sheep projects, only two entries may be made in any one class.
 Two market animals per breed may be entered by one exhibitor.
 Because there are no breed classes, meat goat exhibitors may enter up to 4 head in the market goat division.
 In the Bucket Calf project, only one calf per 4-H'er.
-All livestock, except dogs and hand pets, must be at the Barber County Fair for the duration of the fair.
+All livestock, except horses, dogs and hand pets, must be at the Barber County Fair for the fair's duration.

-E. If a livestock exhibitor has more than one entry in a class, the other animal may only be shown by another Barber County 4-H or FFA member.

-F. All livestock may be inspected by a veterinarian at weigh in and all animals showing symptoms of disease will be promptly excluded.
+E. If a livestock exhibitor has more than one entry in a class, the other animal may only be shown by another Barber County 4-H or FFA member.F.
+All livestock may be inspected by a veterinarian at weigh in and all animals showing symptoms of disease will be promptly excluded.

-G. All 4-H and FFA members with livestock are required to keep their stalls open from 9:00 A.M. to 7:30 P.M.
-Cattle will not be allowed to leave the barn for tie-outs before 7:30 P.M. each night of the Fair.
-Any exhibitor that is found to have violated this rule and removed cattle from their stalls prior to 7:30 P.M. will forfeit their prize money and be deemed ineligible to participate in the Premium Sale.
+G. All 4-H and FFA members with livestock are required to keep their stalls open from 9:00 am to 7:00 pm.
+For stalling livestock other than cattle, there is a maximum of two head per pen.
+Cattle will not be allowed to leave the barn for tie-outs before 7:00 pm each night of the Fair.
+Any exhibitor found to have violated this rule and removed cattle from their stalls before 7:00 pm will forfeit their prize money and be deemed ineligible to participate in the Premium Sale.
 H. Exhibitors are required to clean out their stalls.
 Each club is required to have their stalls inspected by a fair board member on Sunday evening.
 If the stalls are not cleaned (hay, feed, manure, trash, etc.) and deemed acceptable by a member of the fair board, the individual(s) will have their premium check(s) withheld by the fair board until the stall areas are cleaned.